marios-code-path/reactive-authentication/form-login/README.md

 This demonstration examines Spring Security WebFlux's Authentication mechanisms.
 We will look at authentication with HTML forms using Mustache, http-basic login, and customized logout configurations.

+## A ServerHttpSecurity Configuration

+Normally, start with the website specifics, but we will begin with security configuration since this is a security-related article.
+With the @EnableWebFluxSecurity on, we can build the SecurityWebFilterChain by issuing commands to the ServerHttpSecurity DSL object.

+SecurityConfiguration.java:
+    @EnableWebFluxSecurity
+    @Slf4j
+    @Configuration
+    public class SecurityConfiguration {

+        @Bean
+        public SecurityWebFilterChain securityWebFilterChain(ServerHttpSecurity http) {

+Next, we can open all of the public-facing endpoints by using a PathMatcher to match our public routes, and then applying permitAll to open permissions there.

+SecurityConfiguration.java:
+            return http
+                    .authorizeExchange()
+                    .pathMatchers("/login",
+                            "/bye",
+                            "/favicon.ico",
+                            "/images/**")
+                    .permitAll()

+For this example, we want every endpoint thats not publicly available to require a logged-in user.
+Wire in a PathMatcher for all routes, and apply the authenticated() operator to whatever matches.
+Then we can configure CSRF for handling our '_csrf' token state between requests.
+We will tackle the specifics for exposing the CSRF token, in the route/handler section.

+SecurityConfiguration.java:
+                    .pathMatchers("/**")
+                    .authenticated()
+                    .and()
+                    .csrf()

+SecurityConfiguration.java:

+                    .and()
+                    .formLogin()
+                        .loginPage("/login")
+                        .authenticationSuccessHandler(new RedirectServerAuthenticationSuccessHandler("/"))
+                    .and()
+                    .logout()
+                        .logoutUrl("/logout")
+                        .logoutSuccessHandler(logoutSuccessHandler("/bye"))
+                    .and()
+                    .build();
+        }

+        public ServerLogoutSuccessHandler logoutSuccessHandler(String uri) {
+            RedirectServerLogoutSuccessHandler successHandler = new RedirectServerLogoutSuccessHandler();
+            successHandler.setLogoutSuccessUrl(URI.create(uri));
+            return successHandler;
+        }

+    }

 ## An example website

 The website uses just 2 pages to describe a game.
 The game text is tanken from Infocom's Zork text-based adventure.
 In this demo we will have a user login, and finally do something to scalate permission.
 We will walk throuigh componentry needed to accomplish this task.
 Spring Security provides a reacgtve and concise way for describing security constraints within your web app.